 They can help ease the loneliness experienced by seniors.

-One study found that Alzheimer’s patients who spent time with therapy dogs improved their quality of life and increased the amount of time they spent recounting memories.
-(5)
+One study found that Alzheimer’s patients who spent time with therapy dogs experienced a better quality of life and spent more time recounting memories.

 This chart sums up the similarities and differences between the three main types of assistance animals.

 How Service Dogs Help Anxiety and Depression

 The symptoms of depression can include disinterest in daily life and favorite activities, periods of self-isolation, and trouble getting out of bed and caring for yourself.

 Some symptoms of anxiety can include difficulty working from outside the house, reduced social contact due to feeling overwhelmed, anxiety attacks, and issues with fear.

 The presence of a service dog can help on all fronts.